FAQs for Executive back pay

 The government is applying equivalent pay increases for unrepresented executives as are negotiated for represented public servants.

-When will the salary revisions and retroactive payments be completed?
+4. How will the salary revisions and retroactive payments be completed?

-For departments served by the Miramichi Pay Centre, salary revisions will be
+For departments served by the Miramichi Pay Centre, salary revisions will be prioritized as follows:

 - Group 1: